 It’s clean, pure and unadulterated.
 It is associated with virtue, but can also give off a cold or formal tone.
-White can complement literally any color and bring attention to the places you want with its negative space.
-Adding just a touch of another color to white can bring a very elegant feel to the design.
+White can complement literally any colour and bring attention to the places you want with its negative space.
+Adding just a touch of another colour to white can bring a very elegant feel to the design.

 Apple does it best.
-A clean, easy to read design that accentuates the sleek phones showcasing colorful images of planets.
+A clean, easy to read design that accentuates the sleek phones showcasing colourful images of planets.

 Successful White Brands: Crocs, Teslr, The North Face, Nescafe, Apple, ABC, Pop Tarts, Uber, Dove & Pandora

 A blend of white and black, gray is a very neutral colour, which makes it an excellent transitional colour.
 Sometimes pure white or pure black can be too stark for the design.
 You can choose a deep gray instead of black or the lightest of grays to add some colour to a lacklustre design.
 Since gray can seem gloomy, be sure to balance it out with colour when appropriate.